Saarim-Salim/Saarim-Salim/README.md

 <h2 align="left">Hi 👋!
-My name is Saarim and I'm a Software Engineer, graduating this summer with a major in Computer Engineering </h2>
+My name is Saarim and I'm a final year Computer Engineering student at NIT Kurukshetra </h2>

 ### 👨🏻‍💻 &nbsp;About Me